It is a requirement of The Duke of Ed that all adult volunteers agree to the Volunteer Code of Conduct.

-- Copy and distribute materials the Award Unit gives me only for the purposes of The Duke of Ed and will not otherwise use them without the prior written consent of the National Award
+- Copy and distribute materials the Award Unit gives me only for the purposes of The Duke of Ed and not otherwise use them without the prior written consent of the National Award

 - Not use those materials in any way which would bring The Duke of Ed, Award Unit, State/Territory Award Operating Authority or the National Award Authority into disrepute.